rdmcclain16/reading-notes/README.md

 > You just have to keep moving forward.
 You just have to keep doing something, seizing the next opportunity, staying open to trying something new.

-Here is a link to my [Github Portfolio} (https://github.com/rdmcclain16)
+Here is a link to my [Github Portfolio] (https://github.com/rdmcclain16)